-Doing user research with international populations is a huge topic, and I am still learning as I move forward in my UX career.
-I’d like to share a few things I learned through my personal experiences in the past few months on this matter.
+Doing user research with international audience is both a challenge and a privilege.
+I’d like to share a few things I learned through my personal experiences in the past few months.
 I hope it proves helpful to anyone in the future in the same shoes.

 1. Figure out logistics thoroughly and well in advance.